olvlvl/composer-attribute-collector

 Getting started

-The plugin only inspects paths and files specified in the configuration with the direction include.
-That's usually your "src" directory.
-Add this section to your composer.json file to enable the generation of the attributes file on autoload dump.
+The plugin only inspects paths and files specified in the configuration with the include property.
+That is usually your "src" directory.
+Add this section to your composer.json file to enable the generation of the "attributes" file when the autoloader is dumped.

 {